tknowles2013/KNOWLES_TECH_SOLUTIONS/Challenge 1/README.md

 Challenge 1

-*Note: This solution uses NodeJS.
-Please install all dependences as stated in package.json
+*Note: This uses NodeJS.
+Please install all dependences as stated in package.json*

 Collect unstructured data from www.motionpoint.com, analyze the data and store it in a file.